Couch vs. Sofa: What’s the Difference?

 History and Origin of Sofa and Couch

-Aside from these two words, there are other popular terms used to describe the cosy furniture piece, like a "settee" referring to a sofa used for sitting and a "divan" describing a bed-like couch.
+Aside from these two words, there are other popular terms used to describe the cosy furniture piece, like "settee," referring to a sofa used for sitting, and "divan," describing a bed-like couch.

 What is a Sofa?

-A sofa is a long upholstered seat with two arms and cushions.
+A sofa is a long, upholstered seat with two arms and cushions.
 This can be a collective or umbrella term for a range of multifunctional sofa types like small two seater sofas, sofa beds, and larger corner sofas.
-Until today, many people refer to this as a more formal idea of the term couch.
+Until today, many people referred to this as a more formal idea of the term couch.

 What is a Couch?

-The word "couch" came from the French word "couche" or "coucher", which means "to lie down".
-It is used to describe an overstuffed piece present in a more casual creative approach.
+The word "couch" comes from the French word "couche" or "coucher," which means "to lie down."
+It is used to describe an overstuffed piece presented in a more casual, creative way.
 Sofas usually have two armrests, but couches have one or none, looking more like beds than chairs.

-You may enjoy a couch for reclining or lying down because of its general lack of armrests.
+You may enjoy reclining on a couch because of its general lack of armrests.
 Many couches also have reduced backrests or no backrests at all.
 They can be utilised to section off a space or be pushed through a wall.